ashep04/CS360_Barter_App/README.md

 Android app built for CS360

+Requirements:
+- Setup Android Studio which adds the Android SDK [https://docs.expo.dev/workflow/android-studio-emulator/](url)

 ### To run the project, navigate to the directory and run the following:

-- Download the Android SDK [https://developer.android.com/tools/releases/platform-tools#downloads](url)

 - cd CS360_Barter_App
 - npx expo start